Bishops Waltham Museum Trust at the Palace Farmhouse

 The Museum at the Palace Farmhouse

-The Museum is closed for the winter months but will open again on 4th May 2019.
+The Museum will open for the new season on 4th May 2019.

 We look forward to seeing you all there!

 Bishop's Waltham Museum Trust was formed in April 1984, by John Bosworth and others, to establish and maintain a Museum in Bishop's Waltham for the exhibition of items of historical and archaeological interest relating to the Parish and surrounding area.

 John was an enthusiastic and talented historian who documented the many changes to Bishop's Waltham over the years.